KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Steam_Gaming_Mode.md

 7. Go back into the Steam Gaming Mode settings
 8. Under the "Valve Internal" section towards the back of the settings, check "**Show display scaling settings for Internal Display**" under "Display"

+Once it works to your liking, it is recommended to disable Developer Mode to avoid accidentally breaking your installation with other experimental settings.
+The internal scaling setting will continue to work properly after disabling Developer Mode.

 >[**Read the original source**](https://github.com/aarron-lee/gpd-win-tricks?tab=readme-ov-file#how-to-change-display-scaling-on-internal-display).

 ### "Something went wrong while displaying this content" Error